Skip to content

 Two additional prefixes are supported:

-The Connect2id server can issue OAuth 2.0 refresh tokens subject to policy which can be based on client type, access type, or some other chosen criteria.
+The Connect2id server issues OAuth 2.0 refresh tokens subject to policy which can be based on client type, access type, or some other chosen criteria.

 Available configurations: